ESinclair81/Make-A-Read-Me/README.md

 ```

 ## Usage
+This repo is for demonstration purposes.

 ## License
-    This project is licensed under the MIT,APACHE 2.0,GPL 3.0,BSD 3 license.
+    This project is licensed under the None license.

 ## Contributing

+This repo is for demonstration purposes and as such, will not be accepting contirubutions at this time.

 ## Tests